• Skip to primary navigation

 About BetterFoodGuru

-Hi, I am Sara Tercero, the Chef behind BetterFoodGuru.
-It is my mission to prove that plants are delicious and to help others cook and eat their way to health and happiness.
-My recipes are inspired by global flavors and my love for eating the rainbow.
-Reach out on social media or leave a review with feedback!
+Hi, I am Sara Tercero AKA the Salad Queen.
+I am the Chef behind Betterfoodguru.
+It is my mission to help others cook and eat their way to health and happiness by eating more plants.
+My recipes are inspired by global flavors and my love for vegetables and whole foods.

 Categories